akhodakivskiy/VimFx/documentation/api.md

 #### `vimfx.addOptionOverrides(...rules)`

-The rules are matched any time the value of a VimFx pref is needed.
+The rules are matched any time the value of a VimFx option is needed.

 The matching function receives a [location object].

-The override is an object whose keys are VimFx pref names and whose values override the pref in question.
+The override is an object whose keys are VimFx option names and whose values override the option in question.
 The values should be formatted as in an [options object].

 ```js
 vimfx.addOptionOverrides(